Our Favorite 100 Grocery Store Backpacking Foods

 PRODUCE

 You don’t want to skip the produce section!
-The produce section is a great place to find dehydrated and freeze-dried fruits and veggies for backcountry hikers.
+The produce section is great for backcountry hikers to find dehydrated and freeze-dried fruits and veggies.
 While freeze-dried produce retains more nutrients than dehydrated produce, either option will add essential vitamins, minerals, and fiber to your diet.
-You can include a few pieces of fresh fruit such as apples or oranges.
+You can include some fresh fruit, such as apples or oranges.
 While they are far from ultralight, fresh fruits and vegetables can help minimize the fresh food cravings many hikers experience on the trail.
 Just make sure you eat your fresh foods before they spoil.

 • Freeze-dried fruit